OpenSourceDefinition/sos/index.md

 Dear Open Source Friends & Allies,

 For over two decades, the Open Source Definition (OSD) has been our shared foundation, safeguarding software freedoms and fostering a collaborative ecosystem.
 Forked from the Debian Free Software Guidelines (DFSG), but until now aligned with them, the OSD has consistently set the standard for Open Source.
 Yet today, the Open Source Initiative (OSI) has introduced a new and divisive [Open Source AI Definition (OSAID) 1.0](https://opensource.org/ai/open-source-ai-definition), developed through closed-door processes that fundamentally conflict with the principles of openness and transparency that underpin our movement.
-Broadly covering any software that "infers, from the input it receives, how to generate outputs" the OSAID is in direct conflict with the OSD, failing in both openness and completeness dimensions.
+Broadly covering any software that "infers, from the input it receives, how to generate outputs", the OSAID is in direct conflict with the existing standard, failing in both openness and completeness dimensions.

 ## Stewardship Challenges

-OSI’s handling of OSAID has highlighted longstanding issues.
-Over recent years, OSI’s governance has faced criticism for not fully representing community interests, with controversies including co-founder departures and bans and board member resignations.
-By neglecting trends like cloud computing (the shift from products to services), and the growing importance of data including AI models (but also audio, video, images, and databases), the OSI has overlooked essential aspects of modern software.
+The OSI’s handling of OSAID has highlighted longstanding issues.
+Over recent years, OSI’s governance has faced criticism for not fully representing community interests, with controversies including co-founder departures & bans, and board member resignations.
+By neglecting trends like cloud computing (the shift from products to services), and the growing importance of data, including AI models (but also audio, video, images, and databases), the OSI has overlooked essential aspects of modern software.
 Now, with OSAID, OSI is attempting to redefine the concept of openness itself—this time with little regard for feedback that doesn’t align with its predetermined approach to data.
-By their own [admission](https://opensource.org/blog/simon-phipps-was-right), "a process that is not open cannot be trusted to produce a product that can be considered open".
+By their own admission, "a process that is not open cannot be trusted to produce a product that can be considered open".

 ## The Four Essential Freedoms

-At the heart of open source are the Four Essential Freedoms, which was one point the OSAID did get right:
+At the heart of Open Source are the Four Essential Freedoms, which was one point the OSAID did get right:

 1. The freedom to *use* the system for any purpose and without having to ask for permission.
 2. The freedom to *study* how the system works and inspect its components.